Cheap car insurance for students

-If you are accident prone then we recommend getting comprehensive cover to pay for damages – skimping now just to save an immediate buck or two could mean you end up having to shell out loads later.
+If you're accident prone then we recommend getting comprehensive cover to pay for damages – skimping now just to save an immediate buck or two could mean you end up having to shell out loads later.

-Instead, we'd recommend going for a more specialist policy which will give you the opportunity to have your premiums cut down either due to infrequent driving or as a reward for driving safely on the roads.
+Instead, we'd recommend going for a more specialist policy which will give you the opportunity to have your premiums cut down thanks to infrequent driving or as a reward for driving safely on the roads.

 Pay as you drive (PAYD)

 This option is basically the same as a pay as you go mobile contract – you only pay for cover as and when you use your car, meaning it's a great option if you use your car infrequently.

 As mentioned, this option involves having a device fitted to your car that monitors how far and how frequently you drive, and charges you according to that (some insurers charge for sending out an engineer to fit the black box, so be aware of this).

 It's not always the cheaper option, but this little black box could massively reduce your student car insurance premium if you work it to your advantage, so it's well worth checking out.

 Here are a few options currently on the market: